 Ans.
 A database link is a schema object in one database to access objects in another database.
 When you create a database link with a Public clause it is available for access to all the users.

 Ans.
 Row Chaining occurs when the row is too large to fit into one data block when it is first inserted.
 In this case, Oracle stores the data for the row in a chain of data blocks (one or more) reserved for that segment.
 Row chaining most often occurs with large rows, such as rows that contain a column of datatype LONG, LONG RAW, LOB, etc. Row chaining in these cases is unavoidable.

 Ans.
 An extent is a set of contiguous blocks allocated in a database.
 In the Oracle database program, the first set of contiguous blocks, set up automatically when a segment is created, is called the initial extent.

 After the initial extent has been filled, the program allocates more extents automatically.
 These are known as the next extents.

 The total number of extents that can be allocated in a database is limited by the amount of storage space available, or in some cases, by the program used.

-The view helps provide security, presentation of data in a different perspective and store complex queries.
+Ans.
+The view helps provide security, presentation of data from a different perspective, and store complex queries.

+Ans.
 An Oracle datafile is a big unit of physical storage in the OS file system.
-One or many Oracle data files are organized together to provide physical storage to a single Oracle tablespace.
+One of many Oracle data files is organized together to provide physical storage to a single Oracle tablespace.